jacksonianrtaylor/movie_rec_proj/README.md

 * All the relevant tests can be observed in the results.txt file.
 LOOK: a hierachy of shared variables can be established

-* The variables that stay the same for every test are:
+* The parameters that stay the same for every test are:

     1. Number of train users: 5000, Number of test users: 1000
     2. Test user rating bounds: 5-10